The lead singer of Semisonic says he wrote the song as a metaphor for childbirth. A line-by-line examination into the lyrics must be done.

 Closing time, time for you to go out to the places you will be from

 Logical.
-Makes more context in the childbirth sense than the bar sense actually.
+Makes more context in the childbirth sense than the bar sense, actually.
+It’s the child leaving the comfort and safety of the womb to enter the world and begin their own journey.

 Closing time, this room won’t be open till your brothers or your sisters come

 Makes way more sense.
 The womb wasn’t available until the other siblings got out of there.
-Although I’m not sure that this line is really spectacular in the bar OR pregnancy contexts.
+It represents the waiting period between the birth of one child and the readiness of the mother’s womb.
+Although I’m not sure that this line is really spectacular in the bar.

 So gather up your jackets